cosmos/cosmos-sdk/docs/spec/staking/state.md

 }
 ```

-Candidate parameters are described:
+Validator parameters are described:
-* Status: it can be Bonded (active validator), Unbonding (validator candidate)
+* Status: it can be Bonded (active validator), Unbonding (validator)
   or Revoked
-* ConsensusPubKey: candidate public key that is used strictly for participating in
+* ConsensusPubKey: validator public key that is used strictly for participating in
   consensus
 * GovernancePubKey: public key used by the validator for governance voting
 * Owner: Address that is allowed to unbond coins.
 * GlobalStakeShares: Represents shares of `GlobalState.BondedPool` if
-  `Candidate.Status` is `Bonded`; or shares of `GlobalState.Unbondingt Pool`
+  `Validator.Status` is `Bonded`; or shares of `GlobalState.Unbondingt Pool`
   otherwise
-* IssuedDelegatorShares: Sum of all shares a candidate issued to delegators
+* IssuedDelegatorShares: Sum of all shares a validator issued to delegators
-  (which includes the candidate's self-bond); a delegator share represents
+  (which includes the validator's self-bond); a delegator share represents
-  their stake in the Candidate's `GlobalStakeShares`
+  their stake in the Validator's `GlobalStakeShares`
 * RedelegatingShares: The portion of `IssuedDelegatorShares` which are
   currently re-delegating to a new validator
 * VotingPower: Proportional to the amount of bonded tokens which the validator
-  has if `Candidate.Status` is `Bonded`; otherwise it is equal to `0`
+  has if `Validator.Status` is `Bonded`; otherwise it is equal to `0`
 * Commission:  The commission rate of fees charged to any delegators
-* CommissionMax:  The maximum commission rate this candidate can charge each
+* CommissionMax:  The maximum commission rate this validator can charge each
   day from the date `GlobalState.DateLastCommissionReset`
-* CommissionChangeRate: The maximum daily increase of the candidate commission
+* CommissionChangeRate: The maximum daily increase of the validator commission
 * CommissionChangeToday: Counter for the amount of change to commission rate
   which has occurred today, reset on the first block of each day (UTC time)
-* ProposerRewardPool: reward pool for extra fees collected when this candidate
+* ProposerRewardPool: reward pool for extra fees collected when this validator
   is the proposer of a block
 * Adjustment factor used to passively calculate each validators entitled fees
   from `GlobalState.FeePool`